llylly/RANUM/readme.md

 GPU support only requires minor changes in the code (place `tensor.cuda()` at necessary places).
 With GPU and these minor changes, times of speed-ups are expected but we haven't tested yet.

 For following commands, the working directory is the root directory of this project.
-All results are output to `results/` folder.
+All new results are output to `results/` folder.

 ## Result Reproduction